matthewyang204/dproc/README.md

 ## dproc GUI
 This is the GUI frontend that is included in the source code and disabled by default.
 It is only enabled if the user chooses to enable it with the `--enable-gui` flag during configuration.
 It has a separate versioning system; I may or may not package a binary on every single separate release of the GUI

+### Building
+Requirements:
+- `python` 3.6 or later

+To build:
+1. Enter the gui directory
+2. Install the contents of `requirements.txt` with `pip3`
+3. Run the build script with `python3 build.py` (UNIX systems) or `python build.py` (Windows systems)
+4. After installing the main program, put the GUI program in the same directory as main executable

 # License
 This project is licensed under the GNU General Public License v3.0 (GPLv3).